Interview with GROHE’S Patrick Speck – about sponsoring young design talent at iF

 Every year, we call for ideas and concepts to be submitted in the !
-In this design competition students have the chance to win a prize money of EUR 50,000 per year!
+In this design competition, students and graduates have the chance to win prize money of EUR 50,000 in total per year!

 Without the support of our sponsors, this could not be possible.
-In the current 2020 edition, we are happy to welcome , a new top-class sponsor among , , , and Wonderland.
-The multi-award-winning premium manufacturer of faucets and showers and other bath and sanitary equipment GROHE names quality, technology, design and sustainability as their key values.
+We are happy to have as a top-class sponsor among , , Wonderland, NetDragon, Three Winged Bird and Casarte.
+The multi-award-winning premium manufacturer of faucets and showers and other bath and sanitary equipment GROHE names quality, technology, design, and sustainability as their key values.
 How do some of them apply to supporting young designers, especially when thinking of the UN sustainable development goals?
 What are their criteria?
-And what was their motivation to become a sponsor of a design contest?
+And what was their motivation to become a sponsor of a design award?

-We talked to GROHE's Patrick Speck, Vice President Global Design and Consumer Experience EMENA, about the potential of design talents and their sponsorship and GROHE's efforts towards sustainability.
+We talked to GROHE's Patrick Speck, Leader Global Design EMENA, at GROHE about the potential of design talent and their sponsorship and GROHE's efforts towards sustainability.

-What made you decide to become a sponsor of the iF DESIGN TALENT AWARD to promote young design talent?
+What made you decide to become a sponsor of the iF DESIGN STUDENT AWARD to promote young design talent?

 What do you expect from the participants of the competition?
 What is actually an ‘award-worthy’ student concept?